asammarco/timer/README.md

 We are using styled-components package as a entry point for component translator.

-For this we implement a Language.ts file with the main functions for translation.
+To do this, we implement a Language.ts file with the main functions for translation.

-## ./src/languages/languages.ts
+### ./src/languages/languages.ts